Posted on November 28th 2018

 As in The Urbz...
 Mambo Loa knows the cure.
 This time it is not chocolate chocolate chocolate, but rather a blood and garlic smoothie.
 MMMmmm.

-This is one of the most interesting vampire characters we've seen in a while, especially concerning female vampires.
+This is one of the most interesting vampire characters we've seen in a while, especially a female vampire.

-At the end of our quests in Deadtree, we finally summoned Beelzebeef, only to learn that Dominic Newlow, who now goes as Doctor Dominion, was manipulating the entire cult for his purposes.
-He stole the summoned Beelzebeef and teleported away.
+We help the Kine Society to finally summon Beelzebeef, only to learn that Dominic Newlow, who now goes as Doctor Dominion, was manipulating the entire cult for his purposes.
+He steals the summoned Beelzebeef and teleports away.

-We have a conversation with Sinjin, the remaining leader of the cult, and he reveals that he was under mind control, and he noticed a strange green diamond floating over his head.
-This game is addressing what is the plumbob.
-Fantastic.
-He will keep the religion running so as not to leave his herd suddenly without their cause.
-Even if he now knows that the religion was fake.
-Though, it's weird he now thinks the religion is fake, considering we did indeed summon its cow deity, and there it was, in udder glory.
-But he was disappointed that it didn't usher in the apocalypse to punish everyone he doesn't like.
+Sinjin decides that he will keep the cow-based religion running so as not to leave his herd suddenly without their cause, even if he himself knows that the religion was fake all along.
+Though, we have to say, it's weird that Sinjin says the religion is fake, considering we did indeed summon its cow deity, and there it was, in udder glory.
+But Sinjin is disappointed that Beelzebeef didn't usher in the apocalypse to punish everyone he doesn't like - and what good is a religion if you don't get that part?

 Deep in the secret government lab, which we unlocked by inputting the prisoner number of Jean Valjean, ✽ we find a computer.
 We talk with the computer, trick it into thinking that we are Doctor Dominion, which lets us acquire the teleportation device.
 We get it, and we are teleported to where Doctor Dominion currently is.
 He is using our car, Beelzebeef, and Roberta's brain to power up his mind-control device.